sama-babaee-web/sama-babaee-web/README.md

 # 💫 About Me:

-- 💡 I’m Sama Babaee, A FrontEnd developer who is looking to grow as a Full-Stack Developer<br>
+- 💡 I’m Sama Babaee, A FrontEnd developer who is looking to grow as a Full-Stack Developer
 -
 - 👨‍💻 All of my projects are available at [https://github.com/sama-babaee-web](https://github.com/sama-babaee-web)